Deltares/hydromt/docs/user_guide/hydromt_cli.rst

 Models command
 ^^^^^^^^^^^^^^
-The `hydromt --models` command prints the available generic models from HydroMT core and the installed plugins together with their versions.
+The `hydromt \-\-models` command prints the available generic models from HydroMT core and the installed plugins together with their versions.
 For example:

 .. code-block:: console